Secure UK on-line

 "We would definitely use motorcaravanning.co.uk again, your customer service is first class" T&AW.

 This is a long page designed for you to browse, learn, and buy!
 New and featured info is at the top, followed by info on the various satellite systems on offer, followed by info on our established products and finally the section where you can purchase via add-to-cart.
 The page is easily printable too.
 In most browsers Ctrl+F will offer a Page Search.
-Please do for help and/or advice - it's one of the services that sets us apart!
+Please do for help and/or advice - we like to help!

 News: Astra 2E/2F/2G & France?
-For all of you who thought that the replacement Astra 2 satellites wouldn't allow BBC Ch4 & ITV in France some good news is appearing, early in 2016 we heard of a user getting strong signals down near Toulouse and in Narbonne on an 85cm Dish (Oyster).
+For all of you who thought that these replacement Astra 2 satellites wouldn't allow BBC Ch4 & ITV in France some slightly better news is appearing, early in 2016/7 we heard of a user getting strong signals down near Toulouse and in Narbonne on an 85cm Dish (Oyster).
 This is a lot better than predicted by many published footprint maps - most of which say "down to Bordeaux".
-There will be other users using different dishes too, and also different 'skew', so this is just an isolated but encouraging report.
-The wider Pan-European beam is better than the Spot beam but pretty much restricted to SKY and not necessarily offering the core BBC & ITV channels via Sky if not seeing the spot beam!
-Widespread reception in the far south of France & in Spain is now highly unlikely though.
-Do let us know your own experiences!
+There will be other users using different dishes too, and also different 'Skew', so this is just an isolated encouraging report.
+It has to be said that widespread Freesat reception in the far south of France & in Spain is now highly unlikely on normal dishes receiving the UK spot beam.
+The best news is about the wider 'EU' beam, which is much better than the Spot beam, especially when seen by a large auto-skew dish - this may receive British channels over most of Spain according to some 2017/8 tests.
+The downside is that this southern EU beam is pretty much restricted to SKY* receivers.
+But do let us know your own experiences!